List of the Best Dessert in Sydney NSW

 Doughnut Time in Sydney is a little stand in the Queen Victoria Building (QVB).
 It offers six to eight doughnut flavours a day.
 They are good quality and not oily.
 The doughnuts are on the pricey side at $6.50 per doughnut, but it’s the pricey flavours that make it worth the price.

-READ Best Juice Bars in Sydney
+READ Best Chocolatiers in Sydney

 The business has changed hands, with former CEO Dan Strachotta taking over.
 He has a new strategy: to focus more on online sales and less on the physical stores.